Some1Uknow/EzDeploy/README.md

 ## 🏗️ Architecture

-EzDeploy consists of three main microservices:
+EzDeploy consists of four main components:

 ### 1. API Server (`api-server/`)
 The main API gateway that handles deployment requests and manages the build pipeline.